AfreenArabi/IoT-Based-Dual-Storage-System/README.md

 - ThingSpeak cloud graphs
 - Mobile application monitoring outputs

-The project includes ThingSpeak results for Onion, Potato, Tomato, and Mirchi, along with separate mobile interfaces for long-duration and short-duration crops. :contentReference[oaicite:3]{index=3}
+The project includes ThingSpeak results for **Onion, Potato, Tomato, and Mirchi**, along with separate mobile interfaces for the crops.

-### Experimental Setup
+## Experimental Setup

 The hardware setup demonstrates the integration of the ESP32, sensors, LCD, exhaust fan, buzzer, and power supply for crop storage monitoring.

-The experimental setup images are provided separately in the project repository.
+The experimental setup images are available in the `Hardware_Setup` folder.

-### LCD Monitoring Results
+## LCD Monitoring Results

 The 16×2 LCD provides real-time local monitoring of the storage parameters.

-The LCD outputs and alert conditions are provided separately in the project images.
+The LCD outputs include normal storage conditions and alert conditions such as:

+- Temperature Alert
+- Humidity Alert
+- Carbon Monoxide Alert
+- Methane Alert
+- Onion Storage Conditions
+- Potato Storage Conditions
+- Tomato Storage Conditions
+- Mirchi Storage Conditions

+The LCD result images are available in the `LCD_Results` folder.

-### ThingSpeak Results
+## ThingSpeak Results

 ThingSpeak Cloud is used to visualize the monitored sensor data through graphical representations.